 Figure 9.2 Two-dimensional frequency-direction spectrum for a directional width of 24° .
-Plotted is $\log{10} F(f,\theta)$ as function of normalised frequency number m/N{fre} and directional number k/N{ang} .
+Plotted is $\log{10} F(f, \theta)$ as function of normalised frequency number m/N{fre} and directional number k/N{ang} .
 The left panel shows the free-wave spectrum while the right panel shows the sum of the free-wave spectrum and the second-order spectrum.

-Figure 9.3 Two-dimensional frequency-direction spectrum for a windsea with a width of 23° and a swell which travels at an angle of 90° with respect to the windsea. two, and by calculating the second-order spectrum on the reduced grid only.
+Figure 9.3 Two-dimensional frequency-direction spectrum for a windsea with a width of 23° and a swell which travels at an angle of 90° with respect to the windsea.
+Finally, although the second-order corrections have been coded in an efficient manner, reaching speeds of the order of 2 Gflop, and although it is only called at output time, another optimisation was required in order to keep increases in computation times small, i.e. allowing an increase of cpu time by at most 5-6%.
+This was achieved by thinning the free wave spectrum in frequency and angular direction by a factor of two, and by calculating the second-order spectrum on the reduced grid only.
 An interpolation step was then performed to bring the required spectral information from the reduced to the full spectral grid.